• Skip to primary navigation

 Do I have to use red-filled Oreos?

-Keep your bark fresh and delicious by storing it in an airtight container in the refrigerator for up to 2 weeks.
-Just let it come to room temperature for a few minutes before serving.
+Store it in an airtight container in the refrigerator for up to 2 weeks.
+Let it sit at room temperature for a few minutes before serving for the best texture

 Recipe Tips and Tricks